Skip to Content

 To fix a P0106 code, start by inspecting the MAP (Manifold Absolute Pressure) sensor and its connections.
 Make sure there are no loose wires or corroded terminals.
 A faulty sensor is often the culprit.

-READ ALSO P0089 code – Fuel Pressure Regulator Performance - Meaning, Causes, Symptoms, and How To Fix
+READ ALSO P203F code – Reductant Dosing Valve Calibration Values not Learned - Causes, Symptoms and How To Fix

 Next, examine the vacuum lines connected to the intake manifold.
 Look for cracks or leaks that could affect pressure readings.
 Replace any damaged hoses to ensure proper airflow.